 - The billing contact cannot be an anonymous test participant as he is the owner of the test.
 The owner assures compliance with our terms and conditions and receives all refunds so must be prepared to show ID upon request.
 Simply select someone not being tested as your billing contact.

 - We have no way to know that the actual test participants live in a country or location that restricts DNA testing unless you inform us as such.
 We do not require a shipping address if we have nothing to ship, such as when a client has previously purchased testing supplies or chooses to source the supplies locally.
 It is perfectly OK to buy your testing supplies and then order the actual test under a different name and address.
+In fact, you are welcome to use our office address to help anonymize your location.

 - Consider using “found” DNA in situations where directly obtaining a specimen requires verification of informed consent, such as with a minor child.
 We offer a wide assortment of alternative sources of DNA with which to conduct secret DNA tests.